ruthwickp/TopPlaces/README.md

 # Top Places

-# App presents list of top Flickr photo spots
+This app presents list of top Flickr photo spots and allows the user to view the most recent photos in a particular location.